no-els/one-person-poker/README.md

 # one-person-poker

 A simple terminal one person poker game.
+Currently in the works.